What's the difference between the campaign types I see when I add a new campaign?

 A retargeting campaign displays your ads to people who have visited your website.
 Those people are considered among your first-party data.
 Using first-party data to generate a targeted audience is advantageous because you know the most about that audience—what pages they’ve seen, how many times they’ve visited, and more.

-Using segments, you can build a retargeting audience whose activities and interests are appropriately matched to what you intend to promote.
-Click here for some ideas about segmentation.
+Using Groups, you can build a retargeting audience whose activities and interests are appropriately matched to what you intend to promote.
+Click here for some ideas about Grouping.

 What is a geofencing campaign?